Patternslib/pat-tiptap/README.md

 - ``tiptap-confirm``: To save the changes back to the editor.

-You also need to configure ``pat-tiptap`` with the ``source-panel`` option which points to the form element in the overlay. pat-tiptap uses a ``MutationObserver`` to check for changes in the overlay's dom structure and re-initializes the functionality once the DOM structure changes.
+You also need to configure ``pat-tiptap`` with the ``source-panel`` option which points to the form element in the overlay. pat-tiptap uses a ``MutationObserver`` to check for changes in the overlay's DOM structure and re-initializes the functionality once the DOM structure changes.
 This way, you can use ``pat-inject``, ``pat-tabs``, ``pat-stacks`` or the like which changes the overlays content and always get the link panel form initlized.

 This is the related ``pat-tiptap`` config: